Autobianchi A112: Fifth generation

-Sixth series
+Sixth generation

 A lot of the plastic excesses of the fifth series were reversed for the sixth series, which was introduced in the autumn of 1982.
 New smoother bumpers, removal of the wheelarch trim, and a less heavy grille treatment brought back some of the original elegance of the A112, while the interior was also completely renovated.
 Another new version arrived, the top-of-the-line LX, which featured tinted windows, velvet seat trimming, power windows, metallic paintwork, and a digital clock amongst other creature comforts.
 Mechanically, the LX was identical to the Elite, with the five-speed transmission and 965 cc engine.
 The Elegant version was discontinued, with the Elite taking its position in the lineup.
 The sixth series also received new body-colored vents on the C-pillar, and the front corner lights were incorporated into the top of the bumper.

 This was the first A112 to be marketed with Lancia badging, originally only in Sweden and in Switzerland.
 In Sweden, this car had already been sold by Lancia dealers with "Autobianchi" badging.
 In the Swiss and Swedish markets, the 903 cc engine no longer passed their stricter emissions standards, so the Junior received the same 965 cc engine as did the Elite and LX.

-Seventh series
+Seventh generation

 The seventh series, presented in 1984, only saw minor changes, largely remaining the same as the sixth.
 The taillights were again redesigned and were now joined by a reflective strip.
 The rear license plate was relocated to the bumper and the dashboard received modifications, more noticeable in the better equipped Elite and LX versions.
 The Abarth received standard front foglights, which were optional on the other versions.
 The Abarth also has red seatbelts.
 While the Junior retained small hubcaps, and the Abarth received alloys, the rest of the range now received full-face hubcaps.
 The front corner lights were now white, instead of orange as before.
 The engines remained as before, all models except the lowest-priced Junior now used five-speed transmissions.

 By this time, only France, Italy and Israel still used the "Autobianchi" badge; all others had switched to calling the car a Lancia.
 At the time of the seventh series introduction, a total of 1,115,000 A112s had been built.

-Eighth series
+Eighth generation

 As the new Autobianchi Y10 was introduced in 1985, the A112 range was cut down considerably, with only the Junior remaining on sale as a low-priced alternative.
 It was no longer called Junior, however, now being marketed simply as the "Autobianchi A112".
 Other than the name change, there were no design changes to the car.
 Production continued into 1986, at which point 1,254,178 Autobianchi A112s had been built.